 If you ever find yourself interviewing Tom Watis, don’t expect straight answers.
 Don’t even expect bent answers.
 He doesn’t really answer questions.
 He questions questions.
-Or, he turns questions into opportunities to go down his famous mole holes — those beautiful, surrealist, nightmare scenarious you hear in songs like “Earth Died Screaming,” from his 1992 album Bone Machine: “Well hell doesn’t want you / And heaven is full / Bring me some water / Put it in this skull.”
+Or, he turns questions into opportunities to go down his famous mole holes — those beautiful, surrealist, nightmare scenarious that you hear in songs like “Earth Died Screaming,” from his 1992 album Bone Machine: “Well hell doesn’t want you / And heaven is full / Bring me some water / Put it in this skull.”
 It wasn’t always like this.
-In his earlier Beat poet years, Waits would talk linearly about stuff like Jack Kerouac being an influence.
+In Waits’s earlier Beat-poet years, he would talk linearly about stuff like Jack Kerouac being an influence.
 “I guess everybody reads Kerouac at some point in their life,” he told Los Angeles Free Press back in 1975.
 “I started wearing dark glasses and got myself a subscription to Downbeat.”
-But by the ’90s, he’d long given up answering questions like that.
-And by 2006, when I talked to him for this piece, he was already way down the hole.
-And it was one of the most head-spinning dicussions I’ve ever had with anybody ever.
+But by the ’90s, Waits had long given up answering questions like that.
+And by 2006, when I talked to him for this Harp magazine cover story, he was already way down the hole.
+And it was one of the most head-spinning dicussions I’ve ever had with anybody — ever.

 ‘Do You Think I’m Whacked Out?’